 Certificate III in Racing (Trackrider)

-Currently there is a shortage of track riders.
+Often in racing there is a shortage of track riders.
 For many track riders this is a part time job, which is completed early in the day.
 It can be combined with being a stablehand/strapper, a student or working in another sector.
 You could ride up to 10 horses per morning (depending on the track and the work pattern of the horses).
 Horses are usually worked 6 mornings per week.